Villadslj/Topas-Extension/README.md

 # Topas-Extension
 This is a collection of different TOPAS extensions have made through the time.
-A describtion of how to use them and what they do can be found underneath:
+A describtion of how to use them and what they do can be found underneath.
+Feel free to contribute code and your own cool extension to this project you like.

 # How to include them in your Topas version